-Contact Type Contact Information Role When to Contact Instructor Dr. Theresa Osypuk tosypuk@umn.edu 612-625-8315 Office location: West Bank Office Building, 435.
-Please email for appointment.
-Primary instructor for this course With questions, concerns or suggestions about the course content or grades; to submit a letter from the Disability Resource Center; to request an extension or approval to submit work late (please look at the Late Work policy in this syllabus); to request a course incomplete; to schedule office hours (in person, by phone, or Skype).
-Teaching Assistant Christine Kunitz gill0403@umn.edu Jennifer Geris grimm074@umn.edu Grades assignments; provides feedback to students; answers questions on the online fora; provides help with content to groups of students and individual students.
-Questions or concerns about the class, assignments, deadlines, etc. Your TA will respond promptly and is your first line of contact.
+Contact Type Contact Information Role When to Contact Instructor Kelly Searle, PhD ksearle@umn.edu 612-301-2573 Primary instructor for this course With questions, concerns or suggestions about the course content or grades; to submit a letter from the Disability Resource Center; to request an extension or approval to submit work late (please look at the Late Work policy in this syllabus); to request a course incomplete; to schedule office hours.
+Teaching Assistant Christopher Campbell campb781@umn.edu Christine Kunitz gill0403@umn.edu Assigns grades and provides individual feedback on each assignment; provides help with content to groups of students and individual students.
+Questions or concerns about course content, assignments, deadlines, etc. Your TA will respond promptly and is your first line of contact!
+The TAs are happy to help you.
 Technical Support Technical support options are available on the SPH website. https://z.umn.edu/sphquickhelp Troubleshoots technical issues related to the course site or course content.
 Technical issues with the course site, media, quizzes or assignments.